mlpack/mlpack/doc/user/bindings/cli.md

         [--output_predictions_file <string>]
 ```

 An implementation of simple linear regression and ridge regression using ordinary least squares.
 Given a dataset and responses, a model can be trained and saved for later use, or a pre-trained model can be used to output regression predictions for a test set.
-[Detailed documentation](#linear_regression_detailed-documentation)
+[Detailed documentation](#linear_regression_detailed-documentation).